i-lateral/silverstripe-googleshoppingfeed/docs/en/index.md

 ### Including DataObjects

-The module provides support for including DataObject subclasses as pages in the SiteTree such as comments, forum posts and other pages which are stored in your database as DataObject subclasses.

-To include a DataObject instance in the Sitemap it requires that your subclass defines two functions:

- * AbsoluteLink() function which returns the URL for this DataObject
- * canView() function which returns a boolean value.

-The following is a barebones example of a DataObject called 'MyDataObject'.
-It  assumes that you have a controller called 'MyController' which has a show method to show the DataObject by its ID.

-	<?php

-	class MyDataObject extends DataObject {

-		function canView($member = null) {
-			return true;
-		}

-		function AbsoluteLink() {
-			return Director::absoluteURL($this->Link());
-		}

-		function Link() {
-			return 'MyController/show/'. $this->ID;
-		}
-	}

-After those methods have been defined on your DataObject you now need to tell this module that it should be listed in the sitemap.xml file.
+After your DataObjects are setup and configured, you now need to tell this module that it should be listed in the .xml feed.
 To do that, include the following in your _config.php file.

 	GoogleShoppingFeed::register_dataobject('MyDataObject');